West Vancouver commemorates November 11th each year with a parade along Marine Drive and Remembrance Day ceremony at Memorial Park.

 TIP #3: Combine your outing to the West Van Remembrance Day ceremony with a visit to places of interest in the area.
 In addition to Dundarave Beach and the Aquatic Centre, other places within easy driving distance include Ambleside Park and the Park Royal shopping centre in one direction, and Lighthouse Park and Whytecliff Park in the other.

-For more information about the November 11th event on Marine Drive at Memorial Park see the District of North Vancouver‘s website.
+For more information about the November 11th event on Marine Drive at Memorial Park see the District of West Vancouver‘s website.

 For information about other things to do both this month and at other times of the year, check out any of the following: